Blooming Love

 Blooming Love (半人前の恋人, Hanninmae no Koibito) is a Japanese web manga series written and illustrated by Daichi Kawada.
-It began serialization on Shueisha's Shōnen Jump+ app and website in May 2023, and its chapters have been collected in six tankōbon volumes as of August 2025.
+It was serialized on Shueisha's Shōnen Jump+ app and website from May 2023 to December 2025, and its chapters were collected in seven tankōbon volumes.

 Synopsis

 Shintaro Ibuki is a high school student who excels at art, mastering illustrations but underperforming at craftsmanship.
 Kyoko Sugisaki is another high school student who excels at art, though she masters craftsmanship but underperforms at illustrations.
 The series is centered around their relationship both during and after high school.